CodeKaito/Java/README.md

 }
 // Outputs "Good evening."
 ````
-In the example above, time (20) is greater than 18, so the condition is false.
-Because of this, we move on to the else condition and print to the screen "Good evening".
+In the example above, time (20) is greater than 18, so the condition is `false`.
+Because of this, we move on to the `else` condition and print to the screen "Good evening".
 If the time was less than 18, the program would print "Good day".

 <a name="elseif"></a>
 ### The Else If Statement